 At the end of the spa day, she was feeling fresh, clean, and beautiful.
 She was so relaxed and didn’t have a single care in the world.
 We had an absolute blast and definitely plan to do it again!

 As mothers, it is important to take some time to think about our mental health and self care.
 Some days it can feel like we are barely treading water.
-But we must also remember that our children need time to self care as well.
+But we must also remember our children need time to self care as well.
 It’s not all about the iPads, fun desserts, and play time.
-I’m talking about deep, uninterrupted, relaxation.
+I’m talking about deep, uninterrupted relaxation.

 There’s going to be bad days, good days.
 Angry days, sad days.
-There is always a universe of emotion going on inside our children’s heads each and every day that we may not fully understand or know about.
+There is always a universe of emotion going on inside our children’s heads each and every day we may not fully understand or know about.
 Maybe they’re feeling down about themselves.
 Maybe that math problem took too long to solve and their confidence took a hit.
 Or maybe that boy at school said something he shouldn’t have.
 Whatever it may be, it’s so important to make room for relaxation days.
 It can make a world of a difference and I guarantee they will cherish these moments forever.
 And it only takes $20!”

 Read more stories like this: